This article is a draft and may contain incomplete or incorrect information.

-Features and playback compatiblity varies between MKV and MP4.
+Features and playback compatiblity varies between MKV, WebM, and MP4.
 The following is a summary of some of these differences:

-- It stores audio in the AAC format.
-It is also possible to pass through Dolby Digital 5.1 Surround Sound (AC3) audio from a DVD in an MP4 file, although it is a new standard and not widely supported.
-VLC can decode it, and the AppleTV can pass it through to a surround sound receiver.
+- It stores audio in the AAC, MP3, AC3, E-AC3, and Opus format.
+AAC is recommended for better compatibility on most players.
+It is also possible to pass through Dolby Digital 5.1 Surround Sound (AC3) audio from a DVD or Blu-ray, and E-AC3 and TrueHD.

 - MP4 also supports chapters, for which HandBrake uses Apple’s chapter format.